hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 `ReliableTopicConfig`.

-Because the reads on a Ringbuffer are not destructive, batching is easy to apply. `ITopic` uses read batching and reads 10 items at a time (if available) by default.
+Because the reads on a Ringbuffer are not destructive, batching is easy to apply. `ITopic` uses read batching and reads ten items at a time (if available) by default.

 ### Slow Consumers